gustl-arg/fermat-tokens/README.md

 |2015|Dec|17,999|42,700|2.37|34|

-Note: Fermat Tokens prices are arbitrary set according to the perceived progress of the project.
+Note: Fermat Tokens prices are arbitrary set by the Fermat Foundation according to the perceived progress of the project.
 This technique will be discontinued once we set up open market mechanisms within Fermat to buy & sell fermats for bitcoins.

 ### Bounty Program Tokens

-Every month new tokens are issued according to the [BOUNTY PROGRAM](https://github.com/bitDubai/bounty-program) to pay for contributions done to the project.
+Every month new tokens are spent according to the [BOUNTY PROGRAM](https://github.com/bitDubai/bounty-program) to pay for contributions done to the project.

-Currently, no bounty has been awarded yet.
+Several bounties have been awarded.

 ### Competition Program Tokens

-Every month new tokens are issued according to the [DUBAI COMPETITION PROGRAM](https://github.com/bitDubai/competition/tree/master/2016AUC) to pay for contributions done maintaining components.
+Every month new tokens are spent according to the [DUBAI COMPETITION PROGRAM](https://github.com/bitDubai/competition/tree/master/2016AUC) to pay for contributions done maintaining components.

-The first payments are schedulled for Feb 2016.
+The first payments are schedulled for April 2016.

-### Sale for Bitcoin Program Tokens
+### Fermat Foundation Token Auctions

-Starting Feb 2016 we will be issuing Fermat Tokens for bitcoin in order to cover project expenses.
-Here we keep track of the tokens issued by this Program.
+Starting May 2016 the Foundation will be auctioning Fermat Tokens for bitcoin in order to cover expenses.
+Here we keep track of the tokens auctioned by this Program.

 | Year | Month | Tokens Issued | Dollar Value | USD / Fermat Rate |
 |:---:|:---:|:---:|:---:|:---:|